 Reduced-fat milk is theoretically just recombined whole milk, without all the fat added back.

-Fat in Full-Cream, Low-Fat (Lite) and Skimmed Milk
+Full-Cream Milk Fat Percentage, compared to Low-Fat (Lite) and Skimmed Milk

 Different countries have various regulations which determine what can and cannot be called “skimmed milk” and “reduced fat milk”.
 In Australia, milk must have a fat content of less than 0.15% before it can be marketed as Skimmed Milk or “Fat-Free”.